A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Estimation of Observed LPRS Signal Flux

 for the LPRS.
-At first sight, that appears clearly worse (\textit{i.e.}, about a factor of 4 less bright) when compared with laser design options $a$), however note that the ``STIRAP pulse area safety factor'' $s_{\!\mathcal{A}}$ that we defined above would be approximately equal to 58.2 for laser design options $b$), \textit{i.e.}~over 20 times greater than the value of $s_{\!\mathcal{A}} \approx 2.49$ for laser design options $a$); and also that both of the two design options appear to be sufficiently bright for use as an LPRS at surveys performed by large telescopes (such as at VRO).
-Also note that laser design options $b$) could potentially be made as bright as design options $a$), without sacrificing their additional safety factor, if the laser pulse repetition rate could be increased significantly beyond 50~Hz.
-[Analogously, the safety factor $s_{\!\mathcal{A}}$ could be increased in laser design options $a$), toward the high value of $s_{\!\mathcal{A}}$ that is expected in laser design options $b$), if the energies of the individual dye laser output pulses could be increased significantly.]
+At first sight, that appears clearly worse (i.e., almost a factor of 4 less bright) when compared with laser design options~(A), however note that the ``STIRAP pulse area safety factor'' $s_{\!\mathcal{A}}$ that we defined above would be approximately equal to 58.2 for laser design options~(B), i.e.~over 20 times greater than the value of $s_{\!\mathcal{A}} \approx 2.49$ for laser design options~(A); and also that both of the two design options appear to be sufficiently bright for use as an LPRS at surveys performed by large telescopes (such as at the Rubin Observatory).
+Also note that laser design options~(B) could potentially be made as bright as design options~(A), without sacrificing their additional safety factor, if the laser pulse repetition rate could be increased significantly beyond 50~Hz.
+[Analogously, the safety factor $s_{\!\mathcal{A}}$ could be increased in laser design options~(A), toward the high value of $s_{\!\mathcal{A}}$ that is expected in laser design options~(B), if the energies of the individual dye laser output pulses could be increased significantly.]

-The following table summarizes the expected numbers of signal photons and resulting observed signal photoelectrons for the case of the VRO telescope [when using the expected telescope, camera, and filter throughputs as documented in~\citet{Jones19}, with unmodified telescope $r$, $i$, and $z$ filters], in the cases of either laser design options $a$) or $b$):
+Table~\ref{tab:ExpSig} summarises the expected numbers of signal photons and resulting observed signal photoelectrons for the case of the Simonyi Survey Telescope at the Rubin Observatory [when using the expected telescope, camera, and filter throughputs as documented in~\citet{Jones19}, with unmodified telescope $r$, $i$, and $z$ filters], in the cases of either laser design options~(A) or~(B).
+The table rows containing the the total numbers of detected LPRS signal photoelectrons, as well as the table rows below them and the analysis in Sections~\ref{sec:ResPrec} and~\ref{sec:EstImp} of this paper, include the important effect of the loss of 55\% of the signal photons due to the necessary inclusion of linear polarization filters within the telescope's optical filters to reject Rayleigh-scattered background light.